GeoNode/geonode/docs/install/project/index.rst

 .. code-block:: shell

-  docker-compose -f docker-compose.yml -f docker-compose.override.yml build --no-cache
+  docker-compose -f docker-compose.yml build --no-cache

 Finally, run the containers

 .. code-block:: shell

-  docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d
+  docker-compose -f docker-compose.yml up -d

 Deploy an instance of a geonode-project Django template 2.10.x with Docker on a domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^